CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=CR, answer=[tests/DataObjects/MissingArgumentInPrepare.php], filename=[connection.php,student.php]

-Correct the code so that it outputs the strings `Successfully connected to the database.` and `5DaronGuilliams2001-09-27Male `.
+Correct the code so that it outputs `Successfully connected to the database.` and `5 Daron Guilliams 2001-09-27 Male` in separate lines.

 ```php
 // connection.php